willowec/pressure-mat/Readme.md

         cp pythonfile.py /pyboard/main.py

 3. disconnect the pico from power and reconnect it.
-Your code should then run.
+Your code should then run when the pi powers on.

 ## Resetting the RPI Pico